Username or Email Address

 The final component of the evaluation process is a meeting between the Saint Luke Institute assessment team, the candidate, and his/her vocation director.
 This hour-long verbal feedback session is an important part of understanding and interpreting the evaluation findings.
 It is also an opportunity to model healthy, open dialogue about the candidate’s strengths and areas of growth.
 As clinicians, we hope that the entire process, from start to finish, is ultimately helpful for the candidate and can provide a clearer understanding of strengths and vulnerabilities as well as some tools to aid in a full and healthy discernment and formation experience.

 Emily Cash, Psy.D., is director of Saint Luke Center in Louisville, Kentucky.
+Learn more about our candidate assessment services here.

 Practical tips for healthy ministry